kakarot-dev/splashtail/docs/src/user/permissions/README.md

 ## TIP

 For best results, consider limiting server permissions of other users to the minimum required.
 Then, use AntiRaid for actual moderation.
-That's better than giving everyone admin permissions and then trying to restrict them with AntiRaid.
+That's better than giving everyone admin permissions and then trying to restrict them with AntiRaid and also allows AntiRaid to work fully!